gist-rs/anyrag/README.md

 -   **Natural Language to Data:**
     -   **Text-to-SQL:** Translates prompts into executable SQL queries for providers like Google BigQuery.
     -   **Dynamic Google Sheet Querying:** Automatically ingests a Google Sheet from a URL within a prompt and answers questions about its content on the fly.
-    -   **Context-Aware:** Automatically injects the current date and time into the context, enabling time-sensitive questions like "What is the current hobby?".
+    -   **Context-Aware:** Automatically injects the current date and time into the context, enabling time-sensitive questions.

 -   **Comprehensive Knowledge Base Pipeline:**
     -   **Multi-Source Ingestion:** Builds a knowledge base from various sources:
-        -   **Web URLs:** Fetches and cleans content from any webpage.
-        -   **PDFs:** Ingests documents directly from file uploads or URLs.
-        -   **Google Sheets:** Extracts structured Q&A pairs directly from sheets, respecting date ranges (`start_at`, `end_at`).
-        -   **Raw Text:** Ingests and automatically chunks plain text.
+        -   Web URLs, PDFs, Google Sheets, RSS Feeds, and Raw Text.
     -   **AI-Powered Distillation:** Uses an LLM to automatically extract explicit Q&A pairs and generate new ones from unstructured text.
-    -   **Vector Embeddings:** Generates embeddings for semantic search, enabling the RAG functionality.
+    -   **Vector Embeddings:** Generates embeddings for semantic search.

--   **Retrieval-Augmented Generation (RAG):**
+-   **Advanced Retrieval-Augmented Generation (RAG):**
     -   Provides an API to ask questions against the knowledge base.
-    -   Uses a hybrid search (vector + keyword) to find the most relevant facts.
-    -   Synthesizes coherent, accurate answers using an LLM based on the retrieved context.
+    -   Employs a sophisticated, multi-stage pipeline for highly relevant and context-aware answers.
+    -   **Temporal Reasoning:** Understands and correctly answers time-sensitive queries like "what is the newest..." by filtering results based on date properties.

 -   **Self-Improvement Cycle:**
     -   **Fine-Tuning Export:** Generates a dataset from the knowledge base in the correct format for fine-tuning your base LLM, which in turn improves future data extraction.

 -   **Flexible Identity & Ownership:**
-    -   **JWT & Guest Access:** Supports standard JWT-based authentication for multi-user environments.
-For simpler use cases (like local CLI), it seamlessly falls back to a deterministic "Guest User," ensuring all ingested data has a clear owner without requiring a login.
+    -   **JWT & Guest Access:** Supports standard JWT-based authentication and seamlessly falls back to a deterministic "Guest User," ensuring all ingested data has a clear owner without requiring a login.
-    -   **Ownership-Aware Search:** Search results are automatically and securely filtered based on the user's identity, ensuring users can only see their own content and public "guest" content.
+    -   **Ownership-Aware Search:** Search results are automatically and securely filtered based on the user's identity.

+## The Advanced RAG Pipeline

+When you ask a question, the system uses a multi-stage process involving three LLM calls to deliver a precise answer:

+1.  **Query Analysis (LLM Call #1):** The user's query is first analyzed to extract key entities (e.g., "iPhone") and keyphrases (e.g., "newest").

+2.  **Multi-Stage Candidate Retrieval:**
+    *   **Metadata Search:** A fast database query retrieves an initial set of candidate documents based on the extracted entities and keyphrases.
+    *   **Keyword & Vector Search:** In parallel, keyword and vector searches are performed.
+The vector search uses an **Embedding Model (LLM Call #2)** to convert the user's query into a vector.

+3.  **Reciprocal Rank Fusion (RRF):** The results from keyword and vector searches are intelligently combined and re-ranked using the RRF algorithm to produce a single, relevance-scored list.

+4.  **Temporal Filtering:** The system checks the query for temporal keywords (like "newest," "latest").
+If found, it filters the re-ranked list to find the single most recent document based on its date properties.

+5.  **Answer Synthesis (LLM Call #3):** The final, highly-filtered context is passed to a powerful LLM, which generates a coherent, accurate answer based *only* on the provided information.

 ## API Response Structure

-All JSON API responses follow a consistent structure for predictability.
-The primary content is always nested inside a `result` object.

-### Debug Mode

-All endpoints support a `debug` query parameter.
-When you append `?debug=true` to a request URL, the server adds a `debug` object to the response, containing contextual information about the request.
+All JSON API responses follow a consistent `result` object structure.
+Appending `?debug=true` to any request URL will add a `debug` object to the response with contextual information.

 -   **Standard Response (`/ingest/rss`)**
     ```json